johnabel/abel_latex_source_files/README.md

-# JH Abel's LaTeX Source Files
+# LaTeX Source Files

 This repository contains several document formats that may be of use for using LaTeX.
-Contact abelj at mit dot edu for further information.
+Contact jhabel01 at gmail dot com for further information.
 The .gitignore file here may also be useful in conjunction with any of these repositories for tracking TeX projects on git.

 ## manuscript_draft